 Once I have good-quality, well-tested code, I’ll be able to speed it up.
 I know this because I’m currently doing some things I know are slower than they could be.

 But much more importantly, I’ve changed the whole angle of the tool.
-I want to be able to synchronize a busy master and slave, without locking tables, automatically ensuring that the data stays consistent and there are no race conditions.
+I want to be able to synchronize a busy master and replica, without locking tables, automatically ensuring that the data stays consistent and there are no race conditions.
 I do this with a lot of special tricks, such as syncing tables in small bits, using

 SELECT FOR UPDATE to lock only the rows I’m syncing, and so on.
 And I’m actively working to make the tool Do The Right Thing without needing 99 command-line arguments.
 (I think the latest release does this very well).